coddingtonbear/arduino-managed-serial-device/readme.md

 a SIM7000 LTE modem.

 1. Send `AT+CIPSTART...`; wait for `OK` followed by the line ending.
 2. Send `AT+CIPSEND...`; wait for a `>` to be printed.
-Ensure that this is the next command executed.
 3. Send the data you want to send followed by CTRL+Z (`\x1a`).
-Ensure that this is the next command executed.

-If at any point the expectation cannot be met, the chain of actions will be aborted.
+The above commands will be executed sequentially and should any task's expectations not be met, subsequent tasks will not be executed.

 ### Chaining